DragonL40/logseq/pages/Introduction to Computer Systems (356).md

 		- `PC` increments to point at next instruction while jump is fetched and **BEFORE** the jump is executed
 		- ((615ee643-39c4-4366-99bb-22faa69f2ea9))
 ## Conditional Moves
-	- Cost of Using Jumps
-		- Modern processors execute multiple instructions at one time
+	- Modern processors execute mutiple instructions at one time.
-		- W